website design and seo

 Along with mobile-friendliness, site speed is another UX consideration that affects SEO.
 Google penalizes slow sites in their rankings, and visitors are more likely to bounce if a page takes too long to load (remember the less-than-three-second rule).
 Google’s PageSpeed Insights tool can tell you how fast your sites are and what you can adjust to make them faster.

-Ongoing support and maintenance is usually something we try to get buy-in for during the proposal phase.
-SEO is a discipline that takes attention and maintenance on a monthly basis or else the initial on-page work will start to flatline over time, i.e. growth will spike in 1-3 months and then level off—or worse yet, decline. damolade follows a process every month with each client to make sure we aren’t missing anything that needs attention throughout the year.
+We usually try to get buy-in for ongoing support and maintenance during the proposal phase.
+SEO is a discipline that takes attention and maintenance monthly or else the initial on-page work will start to flatline over time, i.e. growth will spike in 1-3 months and then level off—or worse yet, decline. damolade follows a monthly process with each client to ensure we aren’t missing anything that needs attention throughout the year.
 We also monitor and report on keyword positions and progress monthly along with a Google Analytics SEO report.

 Some key things to monitor for ongoing growth and maintenance: